USEPA/hwip/docs/Results/site-details-report.md

 **Manifest Receipts**

-This table summarizes the waste received at site by year, based on the data on hazardous waste manifests.
+This table summarizes the waste received at the site by year, based on the data on hazardous waste manifests.

 ### Biennial Report